Joseph Cantley: Judicial career

 Cantley became Judge of the Court of Record in the Hundred of Salford in Lancashire in 1960, and was Judge of Appeal in the Isle of Man High Court from 1962 to 1965.
 He was appointed as a High Court judge in 1965, allocated to the Queen's Bench Division, and received the customary knighthood.

 He was Presiding Judge on the Northern Circuit from 1970 to 1974.
 He had a low public profile until he presided at the trial of Jeremy Thorpe in May–June 1979, shortly after the 1979 UK general election on 3 May 1979 - so much so that no press agency could find a photograph of him.
 Thorpe was acquitted, and Cantley's summing up roundly condemned the prosecution witnesses and praised the defendants, while claiming not to express an opinion.

 At the 1979 Secret Policeman's Ball, in aid of Amnesty International, the biased summing up speech by Mr Justice Cantley was parodied by Peter Cook.
 The sketch was written and delivered shortly after the trial and was, according to Freeman and Penrose, "actually not that different from the original."
 The nine-minute opus, "Entirely a Matter for You", is considered to be one of the finest works of Cook's career.
 Cook and show producer Martin Lewis brought out an album on Virgin Records entitled Here Comes the Judge: Live of the live performance together with three studio tracks that further lampooned the Thorpe trial.
 Notwithstanding marked and widespread public disquiet at the biased summing-up in the Thorpe trial, Cantley was considered as Presiding Judge on the South Eastern Circuit, but declined in order to become Treasurer of Middle Temple in 1981.

-Personal life and death
+Personal life

 Cantley married Hilda Goodwin Gerrard (née Jones) in 1966, widow of his former pupil-master, Albert Denis Gerrard.
 He retired from the bench in 1985.
 In later life, he lived with his wife in the Temple and attended the Temple Church.

 Cantley died in London on 6 January 1993 following several years of ill health, aged 82.
 His wife Hilda died on 11 September 1995, aged 95.